 The Office of the Vice Provost of Teaching and Learning (VPTL) at Stanford University serves as a model of student technology services by supporting all matriculated students.
 98% of our undergraduate and graduate students live on campus, which presents unique challenges and opportunities.
 We are set apart from other schools by having limited full-time management, while employing upwards of 150 student staff who support 16,000+ students.

-Our program uses a tiered student support system comprised of Technology Desk Consultants, Residential Computer Consultants, Operations Tech and Peer Technology Specialists.
-The tech desk consultants provides first tier support, triaging incoming needs.
-They also loan speciality technology and maintain resources that facilitate students’ academic goals.
+Our program uses a tiered student support system comprised of Technology Desk Consultants, Residential Computer Consultants, Operations Techs and Peer Technology Specialists.
+The tech desk consultants provide first tier support, triaging incoming needs.
+They also loan specialty technology and maintain resources that facilitate students’ academic goals.

 In the undergraduate residential spaces, Residential Computer Consultants live amongst their peers and assist with technical support.
 The main hours of documented support occurs between 7-10 pm.
 They also provide first tier support for in-residence computer clusters/labs.